daytonaio/content/guides/20250123_guide_Run_GPU_supported_LLM_inside_container_with_devcontainer.md

 - **Step 2.6**: Add the Script `generate_code.py`

-Now we are going to create a script to generate the code from Mamba-Codestral-7B-v0.1 model.
+Now we will create a script to generate the code from Mamba-Codestral-7B-v0.1 model.

 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM